 - Needs – The customer’s needs are the rational things that the customer needs to get done.
 Interestingly, needs are not always conscious.
 Customers can have needs that they may not know about yet.
 Designers call these “latent needs“.
 The best example is that none of us knew that we needed a portable music player until we saw an iPod for the first time (we also then suddenly wanted an iPod rather than any other perfectly good music player).
 The needs speak more to the pull of our heads and rational motivations.

-- Fears – The dark side of making a decision is that it carries fear.
+- Fears – The dark side of making a decision is that it often carries a fear of giving up optionality.
 Fear of making a mistake, fear of missing out, fear of loss and dozens of other related fears.
 Fears can be a strong driver of purchasing behaviour and can be the hidden source of wants and needs.
 Customer fears are often the secret reason that no one is buying your widget.
 For any product there is a secret “pain of switching“.
 Even if your product is better than the competition, it might not be a big enough improvement to overcome the inertia of the status quo.

-- Substitutes – These aren’t the obvious competitors, instead look for the existing coping behaviours.
+- Substitutes – Some companies claim that they have no direct competitors.
+The substitutes on the canvas aren’t just the obvious competitors, instead look for the existing behaviours and coping mechanisms.
 This is on the canvas because it shocks us into remembering that our customers are real people with daily lives who have made it this far in life without our product.
-No matter how much better your product is than the competition, if it isn’t better than the existing solutions then you don’t have a real world value proposition.
+No matter how much better your product is than the competition, if it isn’t better than the existing solutions then you don’t have a real-world value proposition.